K&A Gang: Expansion into the methamphetamine trade

 By the late 1970s, with the advent of modern home-security technologies, the burglary racket was no longer viable as a main source of income.
 With the rise of the drug culture of the 1980s, the group began to focus less on their signature brand of thievery and more towards traditional criminal schemes and the booming methamphetamine trade.
 This was largely due to the immense profit that was available due to the high demand in the area.

-By the early 1980s, Frank "The Beard" Zappacosta and John Carlyle Berkery had close ties with Angelo Bruno and Raymond Martorano of the Philadelphia crime family, as well as John McCullough, union boss of the Roofers' Union, Local 30.
+By the early 1980s, John Carlyle Berkery had close ties with Angelo Bruno and Raymond Martorano of the Philadelphia crime family, as well as John McCullough, union boss of the Roofers' Union, Local 30.
 It was through these influential connections that the K&A Gang would expand into other rackets establishing its foothold in the Northeast.

 In 1983, Philadelphia garnered a reputation as the "meth capital of the world", according to a statement published by the Associated Press, from a local police officer.
 It is widely held that this was made possible due to the K&A Gang, and the Junior Black Mafia, among others.

 After being indicted for 14 counts of trafficking in methamphetamine and the chemical P2P in January 1982, Berkery fled to Ireland to avoid prosecution, where he supposedly had contacts in the Irish Republican Army.
 After spending five years on the run, he was captured in June 1987 and subsequently faced trial in the fall of 1987.
 Berkery admitted to engaging in a large scale meth deal with Chelsais Bouras, leader of the Philadelphia Greek Mob.
 Ronald Raiton, a notable criminal figure in the methamphetamine trade, testified that Berkery had bought 200 gallons of P2P from Raiton over the course of a year in 1980–1981.
-Prosecutors stated that Berkery, Frank "The Beard" Zappacosta, and Raymond Martorano had planned to take over all meth trafficking in Philadelphia.
+Prosecutors stated that Berkery and Raymond Martorano had planned to take over all meth trafficking in Philadelphia.